The eyes of the future are looking back at us,

 Back in the brightness of day, it’s leading to piercing questions: am I acting with restraint?
 With grace?
 Am I protecting what’s wild and gentle?
 Can I do more??
 Not out of some moral ‘should’ or personal martyrdom, but out of connectedness and love for those yet unborn?

 So since this practice, I’ve began to include the future generations in my loving kind practice.
-May my loved ones be well, and my neutral ones, stretching into those difficult ones… and then on to the great-grandchildren of my now 6 year-old son, the offspring of the skylarks that I love to hear singing in the Pentland hills, the future generations of elephants, Soay sheep (like the gentle wise-eyed inhabitant of Holy Isle on the photograph by Iain McLean), narwhals, whoever comes to mind.
+May my loved ones be well, and my neutral ones, stretching into those difficult ones… and then on to the great-grandchildren of my now 6 year-old son, the offspring of the skylarks that I love to hear singing in the Pentland hills, the future generations of elephants, Soay sheep, narwhals, whoever comes to mind.
 I wish I felt confident there will be wildness for them to inhabit, or that they’ll be able to come into being at all…

 Alex Evans wrote in his interesting book ‘The Myth Gap’ that what is needed is the sense of a ‘larger us’, and a ‘longer now’.
 Both this poem, this ritual and this practice help me connect with that.
 They help to stretch to include those I experience as ‘them’, whether geographically, ideologically, or chronologically.
 And from this larger connectedness, it might be a bit easier to make choices that enhance the chance of the future ones flourishing in their lives.
 May it be so!